 One of his tasks was to obtain golden apples from a sacred tree guarded by the dragon Ladon.
 Hercules fought and killed the dragon, and legend says that Ladon’s blood fell on the ground, and these dragon trees grew.

 The Canary Islands have often been the location of tales from mythology.
 In reality, these trees do appear to bleed, although the substance leaking from cracks in the tree is the sap that turns red when it comes in contact with air.
-Good story, though, right?
+It’s a good story, though, right?

 Teide National Park